 How to Make Gluten Free Meatballs from Scratch

 Once the first batch is thoroughly browned on all sides, remove to a plate then repeat with the second batch.

-Once the second batch of meatballs has browned, carefully add the first batch back into the skillet then remove it from the heat for a minute to cool down.
-Carefully add 24oz marinara sauce to the skillet then use a spoon to make sure all the meatballs are covered in sauce.
-Turn the heat down to medium-low then return the skillet to the heat and simmer until the meatballs are cooked through, 15-20 minutes, gently basting and turning the meatballs over every so often.
-If the sauce gets too thick as it reduces, add in a glug of chicken broth.
+Once the skillet has cooled slightly, carefully add gluten free marinara sauce then use a spoon to make sure all the meatballs are covered in sauce.
+Turn the heat down to medium-low then simmer until the meatballs are cooked through, 15-20 minutes, basting and gently turning the meatballs over every so often.
+If the sauce gets too thick as it reduces, add in a glug of gluten free chicken broth.

 free email bonus!